 During his career, Dejan held various world-wide executive management positions, setting up and expanding businesses in the emerging markets, improving financial performance and streamlining management and marketing processes and structures.

-In 2004, Dejan designed the Strategic Management program for executive education in the Balkan region, which has received an endorsement by the American Chamber of Commerce and IBM Business Solutions.
+In 2004, Dejan designed the Strategic Management program for executive education, which has received an endorsement by the American Chamber of Commerce and IBM Business Solutions.

 In 2001, he formed PRODIREKT LLC, based in the US, to provide management recruiting and education services, mostly in Europe.
 In the same year, the office in Belgrade was opened to manage the company’s Southeast European operations.
 As its founder, Dejan is responsible for the vision and strategy of the PRODIREKT group.